 - Accessible supports from the Assistive Technology Professional to support learners from no-tech to a level of high-tech

 A Message From Your Seminar Leader

-For many years, I have taught students with language disorders leading to challenges in reading and writing and I can't imagine any skills more important to learn!
+For many years, I have taught students with language disorders leading to challenges in reading comprehension and writing and I can’t imagine any skills that are more important to learn!
 With an educational background in the development of language, the SLP is equipped to be highly involved with reading and writing success of students.
 Over the years, our role as SLPs has expanded, and our expertise in language and literacy is now more recognized than ever before.
-An increasing number of schools are discovering the benefit of the practical approach to addressing literacy skills along with the oral language goals in the context of current therapy programs, whether in person or online.
+An increasing number of schools are discovering the benefit of the practical approach to addressing literacy skills along with the oral language goals in the context of current therapy programs.
 In addition, the SLP also supports the work of teachers with effective strategies based on what we know about language and literacy.

 I have developed this institute to share with you the best practices that we, as SLPs and other specialists, can use to support students with language and literacy deficits.
 We will explore the alignment of oral language and literacy skills and how valuable your expertise is to the school IEP team.
 We will explore the different types of reading challenges that your students with language disorders encounter across the curriculum.
 The emphasis will be on practical, doable methods to evaluate students and to develop individualized planned programs that may be implemented through direct intervention, the general education classroom, through distance learning, and consultation.

-My goal for this institute is to send you back to your schools and distance learning communities empowered with many new ideas you can put into practice immediately!
+My goal for this institute is to send you back to your schools empowered with many new ideas you can put into practice immediately!
 We can lower the barriers in order to raise the level of success for our students.

 MariBeth Plankers, M.S.
 CCC-SLP, ATP

 P.S.
-I know how valuable your time is, so my focus for the day will be on sharing practical strategies that work in today's schools with today's students, including those who are learning from home in an online format.
+I know how valuable your time is, so my focus for the day will be on sharing practical strategies that work in today’s schools with today’s students.

 Who Should Attend